Is it irresponsible to take out loans to complete a Masters/PhD?

 I've gone swimming in the ocean during a hurricane.
 Irresponsible?
 Totally.
 Worth it?
 Without a doubt.

-over 12 years ago
+about 13 years ago

 I hope your research is called something like, 'On the Genealogy of Student Loans.'
 I really appreciate the history that you use to justify the premise that student loans are indeed fiscally irresponsible - while still saying that you think that they're the right choice.
 Really helpful.

-Rob Walsh – over 12 years ago
+Rob Walsh – about 13 years ago

 I live but to serve.
 Right now the project is called "The Kids Aren't Alright"

-Lawrence Bowdish – over 12 years ago
+Lawrence Bowdish – about 13 years ago

 login to leave comment